smart-fish-ponds-algeria/firmatech-dashboard/README.md

 ✅ **Multi-Pond Management** — Monitor and manage multiple ponds with individual detailed dashboards.

-✅ **User Role Management** — Admins can manage farmers, supervisors, and access permissions.
+✅ **User Role Management** — Admins can manage farmers and access permissions.

 ✅ **Secure Authentication** — Login system using **NextAuth** (credentials, Google OAuth), with **MongoDB** as the main database.